U.S. Arrests Money-Laundering Expert For Laundering Money

 "The funds Bagley was allegedly laundering were the proceeds of bribery and corruption, stolen from the citizens of Venezuela," Berman added.

 According to the indictment, unsealed in Manhattan federal court on Monday, Bagley began receiving monthly deposits of hundreds of thousands of dollars from bank accounts in Switzerland and the United Arab Emirates, which have both been tied to an unnamed Colombian national.
-Upon receipt, he'd withdraw about 90% of the funds in the form of a cashier's check and hand it over to a second unnamed Colombian national.
+Upon receipt, he would withdraw about 90% of the funds in the form of a cashier's check and hand it over to a second unnamed Colombian national.
 Bagley would then send the remaining funds to his own personal account.

 Apparently, Bagley and the recipient of the cashier's check visited the bank together to complete the transactions during which they discussed the fact that the funds were derived from bribes and other corrupt means.

-Note: A previous version of this story, including the photo caption, incorrectly identified the Drug Enforcement Administration as the Drug Enforcement Agency.